Hamsealser/Data-Science/README.md

 However, in the Job Description dataset, AUPRC for the top feature (salary) was only 0.64, with lower MEMC — suggesting only partial faithfulness. ⚠️

+Conclusion:

-Conclusion: SHAP’s global importance scores were generally predictive and informative, especially in structured tasks like click prediction and skill impact.
+SHAP’s global importance scores were generally predictive and informative, especially in structured tasks like click prediction and skill impact.
-Yet, their faithfulness varied across datasets and models — strong in XGBoost and FairJob, but weaker in Random Forest and text-heavy tasks.
+Yet, their faithfulness varied across datasets and models — strong in **XGBoost** and **FairJob**, but weaker in **Random Forest** and **text-heavy tasks**.
-Overall rating: ✅✅⚠️
+**Overall rating:** ✅✅⚠️

 ---

 ## Sub-RQ2: Local Explanation Consistency and Agreement